 Do I Need a Nursing Home Abuse Lawyer?

 If you or your loved one was abused in a nursing home, don’t wait to speak to a qualified nursing home abuse lawyer.
 Even if you only suspect mistreatment, you can contact our nursing home abuse attorneys in Eugene for a free case evaluation.
 We are prepared to hold the responsible parties accountable.
-And, because you don’t pay unless we win your case, you have nothing to lose by booking a confidential consultation with our law firm to discuss your options.
+And, because you don’t pay unless we win your injury case, you have nothing to lose by booking a confidential consultation with our law firm to discuss your options.

 Call (503) 543-1114 to book a free consultation with a Eugene nursing home abuse attorney from The Gatti Law Firm.